taha3313/taxi-ledger/project_overview.md

 # Project Overview: TaxiLedger dApp

-This document provides an overview of the TaxiLedger decentralized application, including its purpose, architecture, and the full source code for its core components.
+This document provides an overview of the TaxiLedger decentralized application, including its purpose, architecture, a step-by-step user guide, and the full source code for its core components.

 ## 1. Project Idea